stevekrouse/rose/README.md

 2. Add rose to woofjs.com/create

 ## To dos

+- ability to add new to a new line

 - transformations
   - change null to boolean literal, number literal or identifier